scalabli/quo/docs/kb.rst

     @bind.add('q', 'u', 'o')
     def _(start):
-        " Do something if 'a' is pressed and then 'b' is pressed. " ...
+        " Do something if 'q' is pressed, then 'u' and then 'o' is pressed. " ...

 If the user presses only `q`, then nothing will happen until either a second